cosmos/cosmos-sdk/docs/sdk/clients.md

 With the above command you will get the values for:

-- Maximum and minumum Inflation rate
-- Maximum annual change in inflation rate,
-- Goal of bonded tokens (%)
 - Unbonding time
 - Maximum numbers of validators
 - Coin denomination for staking